Everest Base Camp & Gokyo Lakes Trek

 Accommodation: Hotel

 Namaste!
 Welcome to Nepal.
-Please arrive by 2pm on Day 1 as we will have an important group briefing.
-Your leader will leave a note at reception telling you where and when this important meeting will take place.
-Please ask a member of reception for this information.
-If you touch down early then there’s much to do in Kathmandu, a city of ancient architecture and modern development, whose rich artistic and cultural heritage means it remains the legendary destination it has been for decades.
-Maybe head out in to the streets of Pashupatinath (home to markets, bazaars, holy men, monks, bicycles, and sacred cows), climb to Kathmandu’s most important Buddhist shrine Swayambhunath or the ‘monkey temple’, or feel out the atmosphere in Durbar Square.
-After the meeting the evening is free, but you’ll usually head out to one of Kathmandu’s fine restaurants.
+Your adventure begins with a welcome meeting at 2 pm today.
+If you touch down early, there’s much to do in Kathmandu.
+Maybe head out into the streets of Pashupatinath (home to markets, bazaars, holy men, monks, bicycles and sacred cows), climb to Kathmandu’s most important Buddhist shrine Swayambhunath (also known as the ‘monkey temple’) or feel out the atmosphere in Durbar Square.
+After your meeting the evening is free, so you might like to try out one of Kathmandu’s many restaurants with your new travel companions.

 ALTERNATIVE ITINERARY DUE TO FLIGHT CANCELLATIONS: